Cascais and the Tagus.

 FIRSTINGS: PPI Design 92, Class B finish 19th.

-POR FIRSTINGS (Cape 31, GLIDEFORM) tied top of the 114-boat European Championship cohort on PPI Design at 92 and landed second on PPI Race at 68 — elite platform metrics for a low-drag hull-first design.
+POR FIRSTINGS (Cape 31, GLIDEFORM) tied top of the 114-boat European Championship field on PPI Design at 92 and landed second on PPI Race at 68 — elite platform metrics for a low-drag hull-first design.
 On the day the allowance correction flipped the picture: FIRSTINGS finished 19th of 32 in Class B with an actual-vs-ORC delta of +27.9 sec/nm, trailing the class leaders by more than 50 sec/nm.
 The hull was there; the scoring-allowance conversion was the gap.
 The efficient hull-first contingent delivered exactly the physics FleetEdge reads in the Cape 31's low-drag geometry — and still lost 50 sec/nm on the allowance scale across the Palma series.

 • PPI Design: 92 (tied 1st of 114) · PPI Race: 68 (2nd)